All bats in the UK are protected under EU and UK law, making it an offence to injure an individual, or to disturb or destroy a bat roost.

 - Find a glove, or a sock, to gently pick the bat up in.
-Rabies is not a major threat in the UK; however, it is important to be cautious.
+Rabies is not a major threat in the UK but, it is important to be cautious.
 Read our blog on rabies here.
-DO NOT pick the bat up with your bare hands because they may bite!
+DO NOT under any circustances pick the bat up with your bare hands because they may bite!

-- Put the bat inside the box, with a milk lid filled with water.
-You do not need to feed the bat, the bat carer will do this.
+- Put the bat inside the box, with a small container filled with water.
+You do not need to feed the bat because the bat carer will do this.

 - Keep out of the way of small children and pets (especially cats) and put the box somewhere out of direct sunlight.